timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 publishers SHOULD NOT perform this resynchronisation more frequently than once every 10 minutes, unless otherwise agreed with the publication engine operator.

+# Common Repository Considerations

-# Hostnames
+## Hostnames

-It is RECOMMENDED that a different hostname is used in the public RRDP Server URI from that of the [@!RFC8181] service_uri used by publishers, as well as that of any rsync URIs (i.e., `sia_base`) used by the relevant publication service.
+It is RECOMMENDED that a different hostname is used in the public RRDP Server URI from that of the [@!RFC8183] service_uri used by publishers, as well as that of any rsync URIs (i.e., `sia_base`) used by the relevant publication service.

 Using a unique hostname for the different components will allow an operator